 You can prepare this lasagna recipe ahead of time, up to the point of baking.
 Simply cover in plastic wrap, then add a lid or foil (I like to go double duty here to ensure it’s air tight), and refrigerate up to 3 days before baking.

 If I’m refrigerating, I like to place the lasagna in the fridge to cool, and then top with the cheese and cover so it doesn’t melt down before it bakes.
 It’s not really a game changer, just my personal preference.

-Before baking a refrigerated, unbaked lasagna, I always pour 1/2 cup water into the dish around the edges, then cover with foil and bake.
+It’s important to add the water just before baking a refrigerated, unbaked lasagna , then cover with foil and bake.
 As the lasagna sits in the fridge, it tends to soak up some of the moisture.
 Adding water will ensure a tender, moist lasagna.